ibm-cloud-docs/openwhisk/openwhisk_reference.md

 ### Per activation payload size (MB) (Fixed: 1 MB)
 {: #openwhisk_syslimits_activationsize}
 * The maximum POST content size plus any curried parameters for an Action invocation or Trigger firing is 1 MB.
+* This limit is fixed and cannot be changed.

-### Per Namespace concurrent invocation (Fixed: 1000)
+### Per Namespace concurrent invocation (Fixed: 1000*)
 {: #openwhisk_syslimits_concur}
 * The number of activations that are either executing or queued for execution for a Namespace cannot exceed 1000.
-* This limit is fixed and cannot be changed.
+* This limit value is fixed, but can be increased if a business case can justify higher safety limit values.
+Check the section [Increasing fixed limits](openwhisk_reference.html#increase_fixed_limit) for detailed instructions on how to increase this limit.

-### Invocations per minute (Fixed: 5000)
+### Invocations per minute (Fixed: 5000*)
 {: #openwhisk_syslimits_invocations}
 * The rate limit N is set to 5000 and limits the number of Action invocations in 1-minute windows.
 * A CLI or API call that exceeds this limit receives an error code corresponding to HTTP status code `429: TOO MANY REQUESTS`.
-* This limit is fixed and cannot be changed.
+* This limit value is fixed, but can be increased if a business case can justify higher safety limit values.
+Check the section [Increasing fixed limits](openwhisk_reference.html#increase_fixed_limit) for detailed instructions on how to increase this limit.

 ### Size of the parameters (Fixed: 1 MB)
 {: #openwhisk_syslimits_parameters}